covemountainsoftware/cpputest-for-qpcpp/README.md

 8. Confirm how the unit under test responded.
 Did it call the `mock()` as expected?
 Did it publish a response into the framework?
 What data do I need to inspect for changes?

 That is it!
 That is the basic pattern for testing an active object.
+See
-See the examples at: `services/hwLockCtrlService/test/hwLockCtrlServiceTests.cpp` to learn more.
+examples at: `examples/hwLockCtrlService/test/hwLockCtrlServiceTests.cpp` to learn more.

 Other tips: